 Bivalves have occupied Earth as early as the Cambrian Period 510 million years ago, but they were particularly abundant during the Devonian Period around 400 million years ago.
 Their fossils are discovered in all marine ecosystems and most commonly in near shore environments.
 In 2007, off the coast of Iceland, a clam was discovered that was estimated to be about 507 years old.
 It was declared the world’s oldest living creature by researchers at Bangor University in North Wales.

-About Petoskey Stone Corals
+About Petoskey Stone Coral

-The tabulae (horizontal internal layers) were built outward as the organism grew.
+The tabulae (horizontal internal layers) of favosites were built outward as the organism grew.
 These layers can clearly be seen in the photo above.
-The walls between each corallite (cup housing the individual animal polyp) are pierced by pores known as mural pores which allowed a transfer of nutrients between polyps.
+The walls between each corallite (cup housing of the individual animal polyps) are pierced by pores known as mural pores which allowed a transfer of nutrients between polyps.

-About Horn Corals
+About Horn Coral

-About Chain Corals
+About Chain Coral